aman226/QuadRotorSim/README.md

 ## About <a name = "about"></a>
 This is a quadrotor simulator that I am working on.
 It is a work in progress.
 I am using this project to learn about quadrotor dynamics and control.
 Right now, LQR (Linear Quadratic Regulator) control is implemented and is working.
 I am working on implementing MPC (Model Predictive Control) and other control methods.
 The current model is a simple point mass model.
-## Getting Started <a name = "getting_started"></a>

-These instructions will get you a copy of the project up and running on your local machine for development and testing.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites